bvdub – The Art Of Dying Alone (Glacial Movements)

 Released on an Italian ambient label, Glacial Movements Records, the album was written and produced by Brock in Shaoxing, China, where he currently resides.
 On his last album, White Clouds Drift On And On (echospace [detroit], 2009) released under his real name, Brock Van Wey paired with Stephen Hitchell to release a double disk full of deepest dub and emotionally absorbing music.
 On The Art Of Dying Alone, Brock returns with ethereal atmospheric pads, seamless loops over frequency saturated sonic soundscapes, with distant and delicate voices, gentle piano, and acoustic guitar.
 At the center of the album is a theme of contemplation on life, isolation, detachment, and inevitably, death.

-Be sure to pick up bvdub’s We Were The Sun releases on his own, Quietus Recordings.
+Be sure to pick up bvdub’s We Were The Sun released on his own, Quietus Recordings.
 I also recommend you grab the single track release, To Live, released by Smallfish in 2009.
 Additionally, I am looking forward to bvdub’s upcoming release on Home Normal, titled Tribes at the Temple of Silence, scheduled to hit the streets in January 2011.
 The album features a track titled “These Walls Will Always Remember (for Dani)”, which I’m sure is dedicated in memory of Danielle Baquet-Long (Celer / Chubby Wolf), who passed away in the summer of 2009 at the young age of 26.
 With all of this reflection on death, I must end this review, and set about my day, attempting to accomplish even the smallest tasks with full devotion, hoping that my presence would leave a tiny trace of my existence behind, when I’m ready to go…

 Be sure to read Interview with bvdub